 When people talk about project management, what exactly do they mean?
-Project management is a proven framework to plan and manage new initiatives that many call “projects.”
+Project management is a proven framework to plan and manage new initiatives that are called projects.
 Projects are handled differently than other work because they create something new that hasn't been done exactly like this before.
 There are many project management tools, methods, skills, and techniques that anyone who finds themselves leading a project can use.
-In this lesson, you will learn the basic concepts and terminology of project management and see how project management skills can help you in your job no matter what your official title is.
+In this lesson, you'll learn the basic concepts and terminology of project management and see how project management skills can help you in your job no matter what your official title is.

 Not all who are put in charge of projects are project managers.
 Projects are everywhere, and you may be chosen to lead the next project.
 For you, this is only one of several hats you wear, and that can be challenging.
 How can you balance it all and be successful?
-This lesson examines the challenges of being a project manager and introduces strategies you can use to ensure your success.
+In this lesson, you'll take a closer look at the challenges of being a project manager and then learn some strategies you can use to ensure your success.

-After you have defined your project's scope, it's time to start planning.
+After you've defined your project's scope, it's time to start planning.
 Your project plan states how you intend to complete the project.
-You will need to identify all the project tasks and sequence them so that you and your team can complete the work within a set time frame.
-You will need to know the project priorities according to your stakeholders, and you will develop a detailed schedule based on those priorities.
+You'll need to identify all the project tasks and sequence them so that you and your team can complete the work within a set time frame.
+You'll need to know the project priorities according to your stakeholders, and you'll develop a detailed schedule based on those priorities.
 This lesson will give you some strategies and tools for identifying your key stakeholders, documenting your project's activities, and putting together a schedule to complete those activities.

 It seems like there's always more work to do than hours in the day.
 Time management and organizational skills improve your ability to tackle your "to-do" list in the most efficient way possible.
-After all, if you can't manage your own work, you will definitely struggle managing the work of others in your projects.
-In this lesson, you will learn how setting goals and prioritizing help you maximize your effectiveness.
+After all, if you can't manage your own work, you'll definitely struggle managing the work of others in your projects.
+In this lesson, you'll learn how setting goals and prioritizing help you maximize your effectiveness.

-After you have planned your project, it's time to actually do the work.
+After you've planned your project, it's time to actually do the work.
 Your responsibilities during project execution are to make sure tasks are completed according to the schedule, update the project plan as needed, handle any issues that come up, and communicate project status to your stakeholders.
-While doing these things, you will work to establish yourself as an effective team leader.
-In this lesson, you will learn how to manage the work of the project from the kick-off meeting all the way through to completion.
+While doing these things, you'll work to establish yourself as an effective team leader.
+In this lesson, you'll learn how to manage the work of the project from the kick-off meeting all the way through to completion.

-We start every project with a plan, but as you know, plans don't always work out.
-How can we evaluate what's actually happening during project execution compared to the plan?
+Every project starts with a plan, but as you know, plans don't always work out.
+How can you evaluate what's actually happening during project execution compared to the plan?
 That's where controls come in.
-In this lesson, you will learn about common project controls and how to use them to identify variances between your project plan and current project performance.
+In this lesson, you'll learn about common project controls and how to use them to identify variances between your project plan and current project performance.